TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - TCU's games this year have gone over the total in six out of nine opportunities (66.7%).

-- TCU is 1-0 against the spread and 2-0 overall this season when the team notches more than 44.1 points.
+- TCU is 1-0 against the spread and 2-0 overall in games when it puts up more than 44.1 points.

-- In games that TCU totals more than 491.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that TCU picks up over 491.4 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the Horned Frogs have turned the ball over 13 times, one more than the Jayhawks' takeaways (12).

 - Find the latest spread and moneyline odds for TCU at SISportsbook.